iamambrus/tm1-sublime/README.md

-# Syntax hightlight and custom color theme for IBM Cognos TM1 language
+# Syntax hightlight and custom color theme for IBM Cognos TM1
 # for Sublime Text 2 and 3

 * Install